ghulesada/Data-Analyst-Projects/README.md

 Meanwhile, I am pursuing a postgraduate degree in data science and have been accepted into a data science internship programme provided by TCR.

-I'm also interested in producing technical writing; here are a few examples.
+I'm also interested in producing technical writing; here are a few examples.<br>
-How can tech companies develop effective data science products?
+1. How can tech companies develop effective data science products?
 - https://bit.ly/3s2BhP0

-How to Tell a Good Data Story
+2. How to Tell a Good Data Story
 - https://bit.ly/3MNRbX5